skull591/Jue-Wang/content/publication/functional-empirical/index.md

 ---
-title: "[Distinguished Paper!!]
-An Empirical Study of Functional Bugs in Android Apps"
+title: "An Empirical Study of Functional Bugs in Android Apps"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Yiheng Xiong
+- [Distinguished Paper!!]
+Yiheng Xiong
 - Mengqian Xu
 - Ting Su
 - Jingling Sun